 In this course, students read and analyze works of American literature from Colonial to contemporary times, including poetry, short stories, novels, drama, and nonfiction.
 The literary works provide opportunities for critical writing, creative projects, and online discussions.
 Students develop vocabulary skills and refresh their knowledge of grammar, usage, and mechanics in preparation for standardized tests.
-Students enrolled in this challenging course will also complete independent projects that deepen their understanding of the themes and ideas presented in the curriculum.
 Materials: Journeys in Literature: American Traditions, Volume C; The Great Gatsby by F. Scott Fitzgerald; The Glass Menagerie by Tennessee Williams.
 Students will also read one selection of their choice from the following: The Old Man and the Sea by Ernest Hemingway; The House on Mango Street by Sandra Cisneros; A Lesson Before Dying by Ernest Gaines; The Red Badge of Courage by Stephen Crane; and two selections of their choice from the following: Billy Budd by Herman Melville, A Connecticut Yankee in King Arthur's Court by Mark Twain; Catcher in the Rye by J.D.
 Salinger; Song of Solomon by Toni Morrison